 - Since they’re free, you don’t have to pay to use the font on your site.
-Some commercial fonts require a one-time fee, while others price per year or even based on your traffic.
+That can save you a lot of money compared to commercial fonts that require a one-time fee, price per year or even charge based on your traffic.

 - If the font your brand uses has a subscription for online use that your company can’t afford, you can often find similar alternatives from Google Fonts.